 Davies said that the other finalists, Greece’s Ghost Dogs of Aspropyrgos and Uruguay’s APA El Refugio, would each receive $2,500.00.

 Brian Davies is best known for his decades long fight that brought to an end the Canadian slaughter of baby whitecoat seals and for playing a pivotal role in restricting fox hunting in the United Kingdom.
-NFA supports animal welfare organizations throughout the world.
+NFA supports animal welfare organisations throughout the world.